jaredcnance/jaredcnance.github.io/src/pages/leveling-up-your-dotnet-testing-transactional-integration-testing-in-asp-net-core/index.md

 In addition to these limitations, you may run into issues if your models depend on provider specific data types or constraints.
 For example, a PostgreSQL specific column type, will not be handled by the in memory provider and is unlikely to expose data type related issues.
-As an example, I might make the mistake of defining my model like so:
+Consider the following model property:

 ```csharp
 [Column(TypeName = "int2")]